 JKM Nursing Home Registration in Malaysia

-What JKM registration means, who must hold it, how to verify a facility's status, and what to do if a home isn't registered.
+What JKM registration means, who must hold it, how to verify a facility, and what to do if a home isn't registered.

 Quick Answer

-JKM registration (under Act 506, the Care Centres Act 1993) is the legal baseline for any private care home with 4+ residents in Malaysia.
+JKM registration (Act 506, Care Centres Act 1993) is the legal minimum for any private care home with 4+ residents in Malaysia.
 Without it, the facility is unregulated.

 To verify: ask to see the Sijil Pendaftaran Pusat Jagaan, or call the local JKM district office.